trychlos/pwix-modal/README.md

     If the button identifier is provided by the caller, then label defaults to the identifier itself.

-- `classes`: the classes to be added to the button
+- `classes`: the classes to be set for the button

-    No default.
+    Defaults to:

+    - `btn-secondary` for all but the last buttons
+    - `btn-primary` for the last (the rightest) button.

 - `enabled`: whether the button defaults to be enabled.